Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 You will need to supply external 5V power to the adjacent 5V_IN connector, unless you connected the 5V line of your LED strip directly to an external 5V supply.
 The 5V regulator on the Duet 3 Mini is rated at 1A total and can only power a very small number of LEDs.

+For control of RGB backlights on 12864 displays, the display's RGB LED data line should be connected to pin 5 of the 12864_EXP1 connector.
+See [Connecting 12864 displays](/User_manual/Connecting_hardware/Display_12864).

 ##### Duet 2 Wifi/Ethernet - NeoPixel

 Support for NeoPixel strips on Duet 2 WiFi/Ethernet was added in RRF 3.3.

 A signal for controlling Neopixel strips can be output on pin 5 of the CONN_LCD connector provided that you do not have external stepper drivers connected to CONN_LCD.
+* Connect the GND pin of the LED strip to an available GND pin on the Duet, or to a GND shared with the Duet GND.
+* Connect the +5V pin of the LED strip to an available 5V pin on the Duet (note current limitations below), or to an external +5V power supply.
+* Connect the data input line of the LED strip to pin 5 of the CONN_LCD connector.

-The signal level is 3.3V so you need to level shift it to 5V.
+The signal level on pin 5 of the CONN_LCD connector is 3.3V so you need to level shift it to 5V.
+You should to do one of the following:
+* Level shift the signal to 5V.
 A non-inverting 74HCT series gate or buffer such as 74HCT08 can be used to do this.
+* Use Neopixels that accept 3.3V signals (they exist now but are not common)
+* Reduce the supply voltage to the LED strip below 5V.
+You could probably get away with using a single 1N400x diode to drop the 5V power voltage to the entire strip, or see [this Hackaday article](https://hackaday.com/2017/01/20/cheating-at-5v-ws2812-control-to-use-a-3-3v-data-line/)

 RGB NeoPixels draw up to 60mA per LED.
 RGBW ones draw up to 80mA per LED.
 Therefore the Duet cannot provide enough power for an LED strip unless the number of LEDs in the strip is small (for example 16 RGB or 12 RGBW LEDs).
 For longer strips you must provide external 5V power to the strip.

+To control RGB backlights on 12864 displays, see [Connecting 12864 displays](/User_manual/Connecting_hardware/Display_12864).

 ## Using other outputs (RRF 3.5 and later)